 What are the key skills history students gain?

 Your history degree will equip you with powerful transferable skills that are useful in a range of jobs.

 You will learn how to conduct in-depth research that goes beyond a simple google search.
 You’ll become an expert at critically analysing evidence and figuring out what it means.
 You’ll also learn how to communicate all of these things clearly to a range of different audiences.

 How to increase your employability on a history degree

 A key way to boost your employability is to gain some experience applying your skills outside of university.
 You might do this through work placement opportunities on your degree, volunteering at relevant organisations, or just working on your own passion projects.
 I’ve taught students who have volunteered at local museums and galleries and used their skills to help research exhibitions and guide visitors.
 Some have honed their skills as writers through blogging and writing for student magazines and websites, while others have produced their own podcasts and YouTube videos.
 These experiences don’t even have to be history related – anything that helps you to hone and apply your skills will enhance your chances on the job market.

 History degrees at Edge Hill University

 Find out more about our BA (Hons) History degree which focuses on modern history and the modules you’ll be able to study.
-Alternatively, if you’re interested in exploring politics and political history in more depth, we offer a BA (Hons) History & Politics course.
+Alternatively, if you’re interested in exploring politics and history together in more depth, we offer a BA (Hons) History and Poltics course.
 Don’t forget, you can visit us at one of our open days where you can speak to Bob and other staff in person.
 They will answer any questions you may have and you’ll be able to see our amazing campus and facilities.